How to Become a Costume Designer: Education and Career Roadmap

 Learn how to become a costume designer.
 Research the job description and education requirements, and find out how to start a career in costume design.

 Costume designers design and fit costumes for actors in film, television and stage productions.
 These costumes might need to represent a particular period in time or fit a certain personality or profession.
 Costume designers work closely with the director of a production and might need to create storyboards and samples for the director to review.
 They also must be aware of the budget, so they know what financial restrictions they're working with when choosing fabrics and accessories.
+Travel is often involved, and a certain amount of stress might occur as deadlines or production times approach.

 |Degree Level||Bachelor's degree**|